 - Generate X leads from [goal channel] (e.g. email, referral, Instagram etc.)

 Conversion – Analyzing your conversion rates and time to book is key to turning more leads into clients and doing so with an efficient process.
 For next year, consider the following goals.

 - Decrease lead nurture time by X%

 - Increase total clients per year by X%

-Using an all-in-one platform like HoneyBook, you can achieve your goals more efficiently next year.
-Complete with tools to generate and track leads, send interactive clientflows and manage your pipeline, you’ll have everything you need to reach new heights.
+Using a clientflow management platform like HoneyBook, you can achieve your goals more efficiently next year.
+Complete with tools to generate and track leads, send interactive files, and manage your pipeline, you’ll have everything you need to reach new heights.